Music

 Album

 The album, released February 2018 is the result of a remarkable collaboration between artist Psoy Korolenko and Yiddish Professor Anna Shternshis.
 Although some archival documents had their melodies preserved, most were simply lyrics written on small scraps of paper.
 Psoy Korolenko engaged in “musical archaeology,” and analyzed the scarce supplementary notes, contextualized the lyrics and then took a leap of imagination in order to create or adapt music for the texts.
-Sergei Erdenko (Russia’s greatest living Roma violinist, founder of the group Loyko and longtime collaborator of Yehudi Menuhin) created multi-instrument arrangements and wrote original music for one song (“Kazakhstan”).
+Sergei Erdenko (Russia’s greatest living Roma violinist, founder of the group Loyko) created multi-instrument arrangements and wrote original music for “Kazakhstan”.

 Source: yiddishglory.com